hapax/hapax.github.io/assets/chuzenji.md

-About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki and up and around the convulsed mass of the Akechidaira plateau, the traveller arrives at an onsen town wedged between a sacred lake and a sacred mountain.
+About an hour's bus ride from Nikko station, over Daiya river and the candy apple arc of Shinkyo bridge, through Nikko's dusty outskirts, Kiyotaki, and up and around the convulsed mass of the Akechidaira plateau, the traveller arrives at an onsen town wedged between a sacred lake and a sacred mountain.
 The name of the lake, Chuzenjiko (中禅寺湖), literally means "lake of